Avaiga/guiext-template/README.md

   - In the method `get_scripts()` of the `ElementLibrary` subclass, defined in [<package_dir_name>/library.py](taipy_gui_ext_library/library.py).<br/>
-    This method must return an array of strings containing the path to the bundle file, relative to the repository directory.<br/>
+    This method must return an array of strings containing the path to the bundle file, relative to the directory containing the extension library class definition.<br/>
     The value in the template is "taipy_gui_ext_library/front-end/dist/library.js".
   - In the [webpack configuration](taipy_gui_ext_library/front-end/webpack.config.js).<br/>
     The filename of the bundle must be set as the *filename* property value